-- Competing in promotional examinations. - Automatic pay raises through the steps of a salary range (unless assigned to a class with a single salary rate).
+- Competing in promotional examinations.
+After completion of six (6) months or 130 days of paid service (whichever is longer) in regular status in one position. - Automatic pay raises through the steps of a salary range (unless assigned to a class with a single salary rate). - Paid holidays and vacations. - Paid leaves of absence, including illness, personal necessity, bereavement, jury duty, etc.

-- Paid holidays and vacations. - Paid leaves of absence, including illness, personal necessity, bereavement, jury duty, etc. - Protection against suspension, demotion, or dismissal without just cause and due process. - Health, vision, and dental care plans, and a life insurance program for benefit eligible employees. - Eligibility, when qualified, for a retirement income through the California Public Employees' Retirement System (CalPERS).
+- Protection against suspension, demotion, or dismissal without just cause and due process. - Health, vision, and dental care plans, and a life insurance program for benefit eligible employees. - Eligibility, when qualified, for a retirement income through the California Public Employees' Retirement System (CalPERS).